iremkapucuoglu/p4b-website/content/en/tutorials/multiisochrones.md

 ---
 #### Description of the feature

 GOAT enables the calculation of multi-isochrones, which show how many residents from a certain neighbourhood have access to a facility (e.g. supermarket, kindergarten, public transport stop) in a certain travel time.
+The significant difference between multi-isochrone and single-isochrone is that multi-isochrone allows you to choose several starting points within a certain time interval and compute catchment areas.
+Additionally, you can also compare various activity results within isochrones.
 This is particularly useful for comparing different neighborhoods in terms of accessibility to identify potential differences.

 #### Possible use cases (planning questions)